jhu-cisst/mechatronics/index.md

 <!-- pic here -->
 <img src="./images/FirewireController.jpg" alt="FirewireController" style="width: 500px;"/>

 This site is dedicated to the development of open source mechatronics.
 Specifically, it contains design files and documentation for a motor controller with an IEEE-1394a (Firewire) interface (later generations also have Ethernet).
 The controller consists of two boards: FPGA1394 and QLA.
-The FPGA1394 board contains a Xilinx FPGA to minimize the latency between the Firewire bus and the controller I/O. Starting with Rev 2.0, the FPGA1394 board also contains a 10BASE-T/100BASE-TX Ethernet port.
+The FPGA1394 board contains a Xilinx FPGA to minimize the latency between the Firewire bus and the controller I/O. Rev 2.x, of the FPGA1394 board also contains a 10BASE-T/100BASE-TX Ethernet port and Rev 3.x contains two Gigabit Ethernet ports.
 The Quad Linear Amplifier (QLA) board contains four linear amplifiers for controlling four DC brush motors.
 These controllers can be used to drive the da Vinci Research Kit, which consists of the mechanical components of the first-generation da Vinci (known as the da Vinci Classic).

 Please clone from git repositories:
  - Boards Design: [https://github.com/jhu-cisst/mechatronics-boards](https://github.com/jhu-cisst/mechatronics-boards)